TatuLund/vaadin-create23/README.md

 The building of the application container can take 5-10 minutes depending on how fast the dependencies are loaded.
 This build does not run the tests in order to speed up the process.
 The setenv.sh file in the repository is injected to the application container and has the system properties set for the production mode app.

-The other container is just Postgres database.
+The other Dockerfile.db file is just for Postgres database.

 Then you need to load initial data from the script in this repository, start the database container and use commands: